sftcd/SASL-passkeys-testing/README.md

 $ make -j8
 ```

-The build is somewhat odd - it sometimes fails but then succeeds on a 2nd
+The dovecot build is somewhat odd - it sometimes fails but then succeeds on a 2nd
 attempt.
 Haven't investigated, but the error seems to be some test checking
 online for something thing, so we'll see.